-Roasting garlic is super-easy.
-Just toasting gives it a deeper yet delicate flavor.
+My kitchen is 100% aluminum free.
+Roasting garlic is super-easy, and you don’t need aluminum foil.
+Toasting gives garlic a deep, rich, yet delicate flavor.
 Raw garlic is crunchy, pungent, and fiery.
 However once roasted, it transforms magically into a golden soft buttery spread.
 Roasted garlic is delicious on meats, veggies, breads, and tastes divine in Roasted Garlic Soup with Shallots & Mushrooms!

 Warning: Roasting garlic will fill your entire home with indescribably tantalizing and irresistible aromas that may uplift your mental state to joy and pleasure!
 Garlic’s healing powers have been known for millenniums, at least since biblical times.
 Its superfood health benefits lie in potent anti-cancer compounds, immune-strengthening molecules, and disease-preventing antioxidants.

 Aluminum is a heavy metal and neurotoxin which targets your central nervous system.
 It can lead to serious immunological and neurodegenerative diseases such as Alzheimer’s, Autism, and Parkinson’s disease.
 Yet it is widely found in processed foods, pharmaceuticals, vaccines, cosmetics, canned beverages, and aluminum foil.
 Baking with foil increases aluminum leaching into foods by 75 to 378 percent.
 Yet foil is standard equipment in nearly every American kitchen since 1950, and often used for roasting garlic.
 Let’s change that.